 The materos on the other side of the River Plate are famous for drinking mate on the move, carrying a mate in-hand and thermos under the arm, for trips to the park and the beach.
 It’s not uncommon to see Uruguayans drinking mate while riding a bike, or driving.

 The custom of taking mate ‘out into the streets’ began in Uruguay when waves of immigrants who lived in the cramped quarters of Montevideo started socializing outdoors.
 Later, under the Uruguayan Dictatorship of 1973-85, carrying a mate became a low-key revolutionary symbol for worker’s rights.
-In 1999, city leaders in Montevideo took the controversial step of banning mate drinking during public performances because the slurping distracted performers.
+In 1999, city leaders in Montevideo raised ire when they banned mate drinking during public performances because the slurping distracted performers.

 One thing that surprises even many Argentines is that Syria is still the world’s largest importer of yerba mate outside South America.
 Nearly three-fourths of Argentina’s exported mate goes to Syria.